 Posted in: 10 from June of 2016 to Aidsmap

 Translated by Cláudio Souza in 12 of June of 2016 of the original in Big Increases in proportion of HIV-positive Patients in US treated with ART and viral suppression with

-Editor's note: "Anyone can read the text and say, this is in America!
-So what ?!
-"Well, I would say that many of us have better results with a virions count below 40 copies per milliliter and therefore we are very well!
+Editor's Note: “Someone can read the text and say, this is in America!
+So what? ”Well, I'd say many of us have better results, with a virion count of less than 40 copies per milliliter, so we're fine!

 No, it is not.
-There is much to be done here, and in the world, to reach "a world without AIDS" (this world would not include, as far as I can see, China, Russia, Mongolia and "part" of the Middle East).
-I again hit the key that our media is participatory of what would interest them and I see it as a nightmare dantesto that "concessions of _canais_de_Television_ be given to politicians, with the due respect that I ask the few truly honest, that will only do to implement its (s) without, like a tick, parasitizing without giving anything back to the society that feeds them with costs higher than would be needed to sustain "a donkey to gossip."
+There is much to be done here, and in the world, to arrive at "a world without AIDS" (this world would not encompass, as far as I can see, China, Russia, Mongolia and "part" of the Middle East).
+I again hit the key that our media is participatory of what would interest them, and I see it as a nightmare that “television_concision_ concessions” are given to politicians, with due respect that I ask for the truly honest little they will only do to implement their (s) box (s) without, like a tick, parasitizing without giving anything in return to the society that feeds them at higher costs than would be needed to support “a sponge cake donkey”.

-What we have is a result of the militancy of the 80 and 90 years, and of some of us who still live (God knows how) and still keep the flame burning.
-Beware of who you put in certain chairs because, in the dance of the chairs, it is not the dumbest that stands ...
-It is the weakest ... (...)
+What we have is a result of the militancy of the 80 and 90 decade, and some of us who still live (God knows how) and still keep the flame burning.
+Beware of who you put in certain chairs because, in the dance of the chairs, it is not the dumbest to stand… It is the weakest… (…) 🙁